voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

         label["bool"] = True
         label["dict"] = {"key": ["list", "of", "values"]}

+    You can view custom attributes in the :ref:`App tooltip <app-sample-view>` by hovering over the objects.

 FiftyOne provides a dedicated |Label| subclass for many common tasks.
 The subsections below describe them.